TheRock2000/CS-396_Cross_language_Ballistics_Trajectory/README.md

 ## Description

 The software uses a simplified projectile-motion model with a constant gravity and no air resistance assumption.
 After users choose a cartridge from a preset list and enter a target distance, the program determines the low-angle firing solution, calculates the trajectory points, and outputs them to two files trajectory.csv and solution.pl.
-C++ handles the numerical calculations, Prolog checks the results against defined logical constraints, and Python uses matplotlib to plot the projectile path.

 ## Getting Started